-Applications should be submitted electronically to the LAS College Bill Gutowski and Nolan McDonald.
+Applications should be submitted electronically to the LAS College Bill Gutowski and Nolan McDonald by 10/23.
 Eligibility is restricted to full-time tenured associate professors and professors.
 The overall goal of this award is to foster innovative research (outside of established research program) and, not only increase knowledge but have practical applications.
 The Bailey award should allow faculty to devote time toward high-risk, high-impact research addressing emerging scientific, technical and/or societal problems resulting in practical applications and, in appropriate disciplines, extramural funding.
-The LAS College will provide one selected application electronically to Sue Shipitalo in the VPR/ED Office by February 28, 2017.
-One award of $50,000 per year for two or three years will be made competitively in spring 2017.
+The LAS College will provide one selected application electronically to Sue Shipitalo in the VPR/ED Office by November 13.
+One award of $50,000 per year for two or three years will be made competitively in spring.

 |LAS Seed Grants for Social Science||February 1||The LAS Seed Grants for Social Sciences (SGSS) provide competitive funding to enhance scholarly research in the social sciences and enable preliminary data in support of future extramural grant proposals.
 The maximum award amount is $8,000.
 Proposals should be submitted to Associate Dean Bill Gutowski and Nolan McDonald.
 Research reports are due within 30 days following the end of the funding, which will normally be June 30.|

 |Publication Subvention Grants Program||Continuous basis||The Office of the Vice President for Research is responsible for awarding funds through the Publication Subvention Grants Program.
 Grants are available to support the publication of the scholarly writings and other worthy productions of Iowa State University faculty and staff and selected others.
 Additional information and the application instructions.